The-CALP-Network/CALP-CVA-Tracking-Pipeline/GUIDE.md

 1. The ‘method’ column: this can contain either ‘Traditional aid’ as default value or, if reported to FTS, ‘Cash transfer programming (CTP)’.
 There are however a number of flows that evidently support CVA as per the other methods of identifying relevant FTS data, indicating that this reporting field is unfortunately not in consistent use.
 2. The ‘destinationObjects\_Cluster.name’ column: this is a free-text field that represents the field cluster.
 It can be in English, French or Spanish.
 A number of response-plans include a multi-purpose cash cluster, which would be listed in this field, though in a number of different spellings or languages (though always the same spelling and language for the same response plan in the same year).
 Relevant clusters identified up until 2023 are listed in the 08\_fts\_keyword\_searching\_cash.R code chunk from lines 98 up to 119 and need to be maintained every year to check for updates.
-3. The ‘project\_cva\_percentage’ column: This has been added from the projects dataset and represents the planned budget percentage of CVA for the project supported by this financial flow.
+3. The ‘project\_cva\_percentage’ column: This has been added from the projects dataset ([see above](#projects-module)) and represents the planned budget percentage of CVA for the project supported by this financial flow.
 4. The ‘all\_text’ column: this is a free-text field that often contains a description of the activity supported by the financial flow (merged from the flow description and project text).
 This can be scanned for CVA keywords and then classified by a machine learning algorithm for its CVA relevance ([see below](#machine-learning-to-classify-cva-flow-descriptions)).

 In the existing methodology, the choice was made to distinguish for each FTS financial flow whether its CVA relevance is full, partial or nonexistent.
 This was in recognition of a number of large financial flows, especially from the US, that as per their description supported a range of activities including CVA alongside other modalities.
 It would therefore be an overestimate to count the full value of those flows towards CVA and they are marked as partial.
 Financial flows with no identifiable CVA characteristics as per the three criteria listed above were marked as not relevant.